 In the same year, he won top first prize in the Photography category at the third Biennial of Modern Art in Salerno with his project Selfie Distraction.
-Such project was of a great social impact and caught the interest of the art critic Angelo Calabrese.
+Such a project was of a great social impact and caught the interest of the art critic Angelo Calabrese.
 In 2019 Luca delivered a speech on Multipotential- Creativity beyond specializations at the Behance Portfolio Review in Pescara (PEPE collective).
 In the same year, he took part in the exhibition Art for justice in Cava De’ Tirreni, where he presented his project on disability and social inclusion titled Tommy-Handle with Care.
 His latest project, titled Selene, will be exhibited at the fourth Biennial of Modern Art in Salerno.
 He has obtained his Microsoft Office Specialist, Adobe Associate “Visual Design using Adobe Photoshop” and his Preliminary English Test certifications.
 Luca’s creativity has been highlighted by platforms such as Behance, Ello, and Creative Pool.
 Throughout the years he has had many specialists interested in his work, such as Carla Ortolani in her 2010 book “Una città in ascolto” (Zikkurat publisher), Il Centro-quotidiano d’Abruzzo, SO WOW Magazine, Professional Photoshop, Il Messaggero, Il Tempo, Creative Digest, Adriatico 24 ore, Deskhunt, Ekuo News, Wacom Professional Europe, Abruzzo Economy, Spot and Web, Pubblicità Italia, La Città, I Due Punti, On-Music, Tesori d’Abruzzo, ANSA, LINK, Velvet Music, Parkett, Leggo, Radio G, Prima Pagina, Mediaset TG COM 24, Radio Kiss Kiss, Corriere della Sera, Graphic Design and Publishing, Expat.com.
 Some of his photographs have been distributed on the Shutterstock platform.
 During his 20-year+ long career, Luca has developed an excellent knowledge of the most popular graphic programs, like Adobe Indesign, Adobe Illustrator, Adobe Photoshop and Bohemian Sketch and has developed good skills with DAW programs, such as Logic PRO X with plugin Native Instruments and Spectrasonic as well as Virtual DJ PRO 10.
-He has been working with Kemipol since November 2019 as Chief of Marketing Operations.
+He worked with Kemipol from November 2019 to August 2021 as Chief of Marketing Operations.
 In June 2021 he published his first graphic design book about his method and creative approach called "Impresa che cambia" for Fausto Lupetti Editore.